 I can still tend to get stuck in that old belief system.
 I've survived too many tragic endings.
 Suicide, divorce, estrangement, separation, bankruptcy, demolition, betrayal, all mixed with a bucket full of tears and a truck full of pain.
 I think it's time I go back to the movie director and ask him to stop with all the painful endings.
 They don't have to end so dramatically dude.
 Let's give this character a break and let her experience some calmer, more peaceful endings for a change.
 My life is not an episode of Grey's Anatomy.

 And yes, you can have power in this area.
 We are not subject to a big mean God who has already written our script and has no plans to change it.
 No, I didn't have control over all my unhappy endings, but I certainly played a big role.
 Bigger than I would like to admit sometimes.
-Honestly, playing the victim comes naturally for me.
+Honestly, playing the victim came very naturally for me.
 It's as if my life just gave me the parts it knew I would thrive in.
 Yes, thrive.
 I was really good at it.
 I was good at being miserably unhappy, resentful, bitter, critical and sarcastic, on the inside, while putting on a calm and happy exterior.
-My chaotic inside caught up to me though.
+However, my chaotic inside eventually caught up to me.
 My thoughts got the best of me.
 The poison eventually corroded thru and life gave me exactly what I thought about it.
 Life sucks.
 People suck.
 They hurt you, and if they haven't yet, they will.
 Everything you have ever deeply loved has either brutally hurt you or left you and if they haven't yet, they will and it won't be covered in flowers.
 It will be, let's burn down the house and never talk again painful.

 If that wasn't enough, let's try this one, "If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple."
 Yikes, I hated that verse also.
 How could Jesus be telling us we had to hate our family and even our own life to follow him?
 That made no sense to me and I wasn't about to accept that one either.
 Until now.
 I finally was ready!
 Life just had to get me to a point where holding on became harder than letting go.
 A point where you can see the rope is only causing more damage and the fall, really isn't that far.

 Attachment means I am afraid to let go.
 I am afraid to let you go.
 You give me something I haven't learned to provide myself.
 You value me.
 You need me.
 You appreciate me.
 You get me.
 You love me.
 And when I'm getting something from an outside source, I will never be whole.
 You have literally given your power over to another human being and taken it away from the source who can provide it all.
 Your container is always waiting for someone to fill it up, and also for someone to empty it.
 And that, is where the problem lies.

 As a victim, you are always waiting for the next person, the next circumstance, the next event to change things, for good or bad.
 You are at the mercy of the world.
 As a victor, you are starting to realize, you may actually have more of a role in this whole thing than you realize.
 You are the leading character in your movie and you can go to the director and have a few things to say about the script.
 You don't have to sit back and watch.
 You can fight back, but not with malice or hate, but with love, grace and dare I say, forgiveness.

 As you do this, as you look in the mirror, pull roots, cast out the dark shadows and take charge of your destiny, one day you look back and realize, I'm done fighting.
 The victor role was great, but a victor needs a fight to keep that title, and you have no interest in a fight any longer.
 That's when you become a vessel.

 Life shouldn't be a fight.
 Life shouldn't be me holding onto a rope for dear life.
 It shouldn't be me waiting for someone to let go, to watch them fall, or to watch me fall.
 Life shouldn't be a battle between people ever.
 That's like my two hands waging a war on each other.
 That's why Jesus didn't fight back.
 That's why he went to the cross willingly.
 If he fought back.
 If he kicked butt with his Jesus power and called on the name of the Lord, he could have eradicated the whole lot of them, but he didn't.
 He let go.
-He was simply a vessel, and on that day, he was being filled with a whole lot of yucky, stinky, stagnant water.
+He was simply a vessel, and on that day, other people were filling him with a whole lot of yucky, stinky, stagnant water.
 He took it all, to prove to us just how powerful real love is.
 Real love you guys.
 Love without conditions.
 Love that says, even if you are a complete jerk, I see the real you and I know you aren't that person.
 You are just blind right now.
 You are just stuck in the muck.
 Let me help you drain some of that water out of your boat.
 Use me, because I know how to empty that water.
 I know how to let it go.